Computer Repair Business Insurance

 Why is business insurance necessary for computer repair companies?

-Computer install and repair business owners might think their business is low-risk compared to others.
-However, handling a client's computer and data could lead to a devastating lawsuit, even if you're just starting your business or are well established.
+Computer install and repair business owners might assume their work is relatively low-risk.
+However, working with a client’s computer, sensitive data, and expensive equipment can expose your business to significant financial risk, whether you're just starting your business or are well established.

 Are computer repair shops required to have insurance?

 While many policies aren't required by law, computer installation and repair companies can protect their businesses and qualify for contracts and leases by carrying the right insurance coverage.
-For some businesses, workers' compensation and commercial auto insurance may be required.
+For some businesses, workers' compensation and commercial auto insurance may be required by state law.

 Typically, computer repair business owners will apply for general liability insurance first.
 This policy is a key component of a business plan and helps cover common business risks such as customer injuries, damage to a customer’s property, and advertising injuries.